-Seasonal fruit is coming in this month.
+Seasonal fruit is coming along very nicely.
 We have

 - Apricots – perfect just the way they are or make jam if you have lots

-- Nectarines – fabulous and juicy, slice in half and grill for a warm salad with spinach and rocket
+- Nectarines – fabulous and juicy, slice in half and grill for Grilled Nectarine Salad with Rocket and Walnuts

 - Raspberries – always good with chocolate – Chocolate, Hazelnut and Raspberry Torte anyone?